Rohanator2314/PatternAnalysis-2025/recognition/fineTuneRadiology_48838148/README.md

 #### **CASE 1**
 **SOURCE**:\
 Right parahilar infiltrate and atelectasis.
 Increased retrocardiac density related to atelectasis and consolidation associated with right pleural effusion.
 Clinical data is important for correct radiological assessment.

+**BASE MODEL (with prompt)**:\
+Clinical data are important for correct radiological assessment of right parahilar infiltrate and atelectasis.

 **SUMMARY**:\
 There is an area of lung inflammation and partially collapsed lung on the right side near the bronchus.
 There is also an increased density behind the heart, which could be due to the collapsed lung and lung tissue thickening, along with fluid buildup around the lung on the right side.
 It is important to have clinical data to accurately assess the radiological findings.